MundoDele Spanish Grammar

 How to use this Spanish tenses overview

-Use this page as a central map.
-Start with the present tense, then move to the most important past tenses: preterite and imperfect.
+Use this page as a map of the Spanish tense system.
+Start with the present tense.
+Then move to the main past tenses: preterite and imperfect.
 After that, study compound tenses with haber, then future and conditional forms.

 Study he hablado, había hablado, habré hablado and habría hablado.